Redcat468/MediaSolver/README.md

 ## 3. System Tray Application (MediaSolverTray.py)
 Launches the Flask server in the background and displays an icon in the notification area.
 Icon menu: Open Web UI and Quit.

-## 🚀 Usage
-Web UI

-Start MediaSolver
-An icon appears in the notification area, then the web interface opens automatically at http://127.0.0.1:17209/.
-You can also acces this instance of MediaSolver on LAN via IP or Hostname to launch remote renderings on other hosts.

 ## 🔩 Command-Line Tool (MediaSolver-cli.py)